rlugojr/kurmaos/README.md

 there is no way to specify how much memory or disk the stager should have using the package build scripts.

 The following commands will update the resources settings.
-It is recommended to only do this with the TBYB image.
+It is recommended to only do this with the trial image.

 ```
 $ apc job update /apcera/stagers::compiler --memory 1gb --disk 10gb